Folkman graph: Using modular arithmetic

+and whose edges connect each triple $(0,i,x)$ to the $2r$ triples of the form $(1,j,x)$ and $(1,j,x+r^i\bmod p)$.
+For the Folkman graph with $p=5$ and $r=2$, Folkman arranges the 20 vertices of the graph in five nested squares, corresponding to the five possible values of the $x$-coefficients of these vertices.
+The edges from $(0,i,x)$ to $(1,j,x)$ form the sides of each square, the edges from $(0,0,x)$ to $(1,j,x+1\bmod 5)$ connect consecutive squares and the innermost and outermost square, and the edges from $(0,1,x)$ to $(1,j,x+2\bmod 5)$ connect squares that are not consecutive.

+Subdivided double

 Construction of the Folkman graph from the complete graph $K_5$.
 The green vertices subdivide each edge of $K_5$, and the red pairs of vertices are the result of doubling the five vertices of $K_5$.

 Another construction for the Folkman graph begins with the complete graph on five vertices, $K_5$.
 A new vertex is placed on each of the ten edges of $K_5$, subdividing each edge into a two-edge path.
 Then, each of the five original vertices of $K_5$ is doubled, replacing it by two vertices with the same neighbors.
 The ten subdivision vertices form one side of the bipartition of the Folkman graph, and the ten vertices in twin pairs coming from the doubled vertices of $K_5$ form the other side of the bipartition.
+This is an example of a general construction called the subdivided double.

 Because each edge of the result comes from a doubled half of an edge of $K_5$, and because $K_5$ has symmetries taking every half-edge to every other half-edge, the result is edge-transitive.
 It is not vertex-transitive, because the subdivision vertices are not twins with any other vertex, making them different from the doubled vertices coming from $K_5$.
 Every 4-regular semi-symmetric graph in which some two vertices have the same neighborhood can be constructed in the same way, by subdividing and then doubling a 4-regular symmetric graph such as $K_5$ or the graph of the octahedron.
 However, there also exist larger 4-regular semi-symmetric graphs that do not have any twin vertices.

-Algebraic properties
+Properties

+Basics

+The Folkman graph has 20 vertices and 40 edges.
+Each vertex is incident to four edges, making it a quartic graph.

+Its radius is 3 and its diameter is 4.
+If $v$ is one of the doubled vertices of the $K_5$ construction, then all other vertices are at most three steps away from $v$.
+However, there are pairs of subdivision vertices from the construction (coming from disjoint edges of $K_5$) that are four steps apart from each other.

+Because the graph contains many 4-cycles, but no triangles, its girth is 4, the minimum possible for a bipartite graph.
+It is also 4-vertex-connected and 4-edge-connected.